LiMinggang/madedit-mod/README.txt

 Fix: A multi-line search result bug(MadEdit can not display/copy multi-line result) #173
 Fix: Need to toggle the QuickSearch Bar more simply #172
-Fix: Macro recording should set position before recording the command #174 Update translation
+Fix: Macro recording should set position before recording the command #174
+Fix: Several issues of Macro Recording related to string input Update translation

 Mod v0.4.0